 3. Brussels Sprouts are High in Fiber

 Eating fiber, especially from the cruciferous vegetable family, helps keep your tummy regular and keeps your digestive system working normally.
 A half-cup of Brussels sprouts gives you about 2 grams of daily fiber.
+Plus, a diet high in soluble fiber helps to lower your cholesterol levels.

 4. They May Help Maintain Healthy Blood Sugar Levels